Psiroy/GPT-LEAN/README.md

 # GPT-LEAN
 A GPT-2 model trained to generate formal mathematical proofs in LEAN.
+This [miniature GPT-LEAN Demo](https://www.dropbox.com/scl/fo/tpo0hv5p2rsiiudjjgr2o/h?dl=0&rlkey=uk7jxx5hlz2csxhger0imtdgg) can provide text generation that looks very like LEAN code.
+This is my project for an introductory Neural Network course in 2023 Spring.

 ## How to train the model
 This is a good tutorial to show how to train a GPT-2 model because its rather small dataset.